vienna-rb/Quick-Start-Rails-and-Ruby/doc/intro/setup.md

 If you are not yet familiar with Docker that's no problem.
 Once you installed Docker and Docker Compose just remember to make sure whenever you see a ":whale:" next to a command that you are in a "container".

+### Installing Docker and Docker Compose

+If you are on a Mac or Windows you can simply download and install the [Docker Toolbox](https://www.docker.com/toolbox).
+On Windows you will need to install Docker Compose manually.
+Start at step **4** here: http://docs.docker.com/compose/install/

-If you are unsure ask.
-If you are in a container typing
+If you are unsure if you are in a container or not, ask by typing in the terminal:

 ```
 wherami